ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 Ansible and Python 3
 ********************

-The ``ansible-core`` code runs Python 3 (for specific versions check ( ../../installation_guide/intro_installation.html#control-node-requirements).
+The ``ansible-core`` code runs Python 3 (for specific versions check `Control Node Requirements <intro_installation#control-node-requirements>`_.
 Contributors to ansible-core and to Ansible Collections should be aware of the tips in this document so that they can write code that will run on the same versions of Python as the rest of Ansible.

 .. contents::
    :local: